 3 A small premium is payable if a guaranteed stop is triggered.

-4 Negative balance protection applies to trading-related debt only, and is not available to professional traders.
+4 Negative balance protection is a regulatory requirement of all providers and not a product of IG.
+It’s important to note that negative balance protection applies to trading-related debt only, and is not available to professional traders.

-5 Trading is available around the clock, apart from 10pm Friday to 4am Saturday and 20 mins just before the weekday market opens on Sunday night.
+5 Trading is available around the clock, apart from 10pm Friday to 8am Saturday and 20 minutes just before market open on Sunday.